cgwire/kitsu/docs/getting-started-production/README.md

 If you need to import back this shot, click on the restore button
 ![Restore button](../img/getting-started/restore_button.png).

-We can now associate tasks to the shots.
+We can now associate tasks with the shots.
 Same way than for the assets, click on the **+Add tasks** button ![Add task button](../img/getting-started/add_task_button.png) on the top of the spreadsheet.

-A new pop-up opens and let you choose what task you want to add.
+A new pop-up opens and lets you choose what task you want to add.
 All the shots are linked to the tasks.

 ![List of tasks for the shots](../img/getting-started/task_shots.png)